Society-In-Shadow/ExpressedRealms/Readme.md

 ## Data Population Scripts
 These are stored separate if you would like access, ask about it in the discord group

+To get the full experience with all the data, feel free to create a user at [https://societyinshadows.org](https://society-in-shadows.com/)